-ACTION 4.
-9 THE LEEDERVILLE LANEWAY ACTION 4.
-10 LANEWAY TO THE STRATA Diagnosis The laneway between the Leederville Hotel and the new ABN building will soon be fronted with active uses and has become a Diagnosis The right of way connecting Oxford Street to the strata lots at 663 Newcastle Street is underutilised. new hub of activity.The ABN building on Vincent Street has now been opened and has added approximately 800 new employees to the Town Centre.
-It will soon bring active uses fronting onto the laneway, including a café The right of way at 663 Newcastle Street is used primarily for access to the strata lots by delivery vehicles, for bin storage and collection, and informal pedestrian access. and retail shop.
-It is currently held in freehold, and there is an opportunity for the City to request the Minister for Lands acquire the right of way under Analysis Across the laneway, the Leederville Hotel is planning to redevelop the former Blue Flamingo tenancy to create another active frontage Section 52 of the Land Administration Act 1997.
-Anaiysis to the laneway.
-It is anticipated these developments will increase the activity in the laneway and create a new hub of activity.
+ACTION 4.10 LANEWAY TO THE STRATA Diagnosis The right of way connecting Oxford Street to the strata lots at 663 Newcastle Street is underutilised.
+The right of way at 663 Newcastle Street is used primarily for access to the strata lots by delivery vehicles, for bin storage and collection, and informal pedestrian access.
+It is currently held in freehold, and there is an opportunity for the City to request the Minister for Lands acquire the right of way under Section 52 of the Land Administration Act 1997.
 Analysis There is an additional opportunity to plan improvements to the pedestrian amenity of the right of way following the acquisition by the Minister for Lands.
-This could include greening, lighting, or other The laneway has been named Electric Lane in consultation with the community and Landgate.
-There is an opportunity to collaborate with the developer to deliver laneway beautification elements. activation elements.
+This could include greening, lighting, or other activation elements.
 The City should advocate to and collaborate with the Strata to facilitate these improvements to continue in the Strata owned portion of the laneway.
-Solution Collaborate with developers to deliver laneway beautification elements in Electric Lane.
 Leederville UX has identified improving existing laneways as Focused Intervention 16.
-Solution A) Request the Minister of Lands acquire the right of way linking Oxford Street to the strata lots at 663 Newcastle Street.

-SolutionB) Collaborate with the strata to plan improvements to the right of way.
+Solution A) Request the Minister of Lands acquire the right of way linking Oxford Street to the strata lots at 663 Newcastle Street.B) Collaborate with the strata to plan improvements to the right of way.

-Leederville Connect has been identified as a support team for action 4.10B
+Leederville Connect has been identified as a support team for action 4.11B